-As always, you’ll find the printable recipe with complete directions at the end of this post.
+As always, you’ll find the printable recipe with measurements, instructions, and nutrition information at the end of this post.

 Prep the broccoli.
 Cut it into florets, toss with a bit of oil, salt, and pepper and arrange it on a sheet pan.

 Prepare the breading.
 You’ll need three shallow bowls.
 Into one goes seasoned flour, into the next, a beaten egg, and into the third, a mixture of panko bread crumbs, parmesan cheese, and dried oregano. the chicken.

 Flatten the chicken.
 Simply place a chicken breast between two sheets of plastic wrap and pound lightly with a meat mallet, rolling pin, or the heel of your hand so they are an even thickness.
 If you like, cut each piece in half, making six servings.

 One at a time, dip the chicken pieces into the flour, coating both sides.
 Next, dip the pieces into the beaten egg, and finally into the panko mixture.
 Arrange on the baking sheet along with the broccoli.

 Pop the whole business into the oven and bake fifteen minutes.
 Take the pan out of the oven,stir the broccoli, and back into the oven it goes for another 10 minutes.
 Out of the oven again, and top each piece of chicken with a spoonful of marinara and a sprinkling of mozzarella cheese.
 The pan goes into the oven for just a few more minutes to melt the cheese.

 Try serving baked chicken Parmesan with a pasta side like angel hair pasta with roasted red pepper sauce, or linguine with sun-dried tomatoes, olives, and lemon.
 Or try it with a fresh green salad tossed with one of these great salad dressings.